-Zeta Potential (mV) Stability behavior of the colloid
+Zeta Potential (mV) Stability behaviour of the colloid

 from 0 to ±5 Rapid coagulation or flocculation

 from ±10 to ±30 Incipient instability

 from ±30 to ±40 Moderate stability

-from ± 40 to ± 60 Good stability
+from ± 40 to ±60 Good stability

 more than ±61 Excellent stability

-4.3 Measurement of pollutant concentration after treatment
+4.3 Measurement of Pollutant Concentration After Treatment

-Absorption was calculated by UV-visible spectrometry at the energies used in preparation of nanoparticles and at 300 pulse.min-1 pulses within the range of 260-280 nm every 10 min and at the contact time of 10-80 min during removal of ZnO nanoparticles in phenol Figure(9).
+Absorption was calculated by UV-visible spectrometry at the energies used in the preparation of nanoparticles and at 300 pulse.min-1 pulses within the range of 260-280 nm for every 10 min and at the contact time of 10-80 min during removal of ZnO nanoparticles in phenol.
+Figure 9 shows the absorption of nanoparticles at different energy used.